 - Ultimate Guide to Shopping the Farmer’s Market

 It’s time to start keeping track of prices.
 Don’t be afraid to shop around a bit too.
-You never know what gems you may find.
-Knowing when your most purchased items are at their rock bottom price, allows you to stock up and keep your pantry full of real food staples!
+You never know what good deals you may find.
+Knowing when your most purchased items are at their rock bottom price allows you to stock up and keep your pantry full of real food staples!

 There are a lot of tricks to making the most of your grocery shopping trips.
 The top one that comes to mind is to know your stores.
 Take some time to scope out your options.